Hiken-Kushal/MedTrack/Frontend/README.md

 Generate a polished, responsive **MedTrack Patient Dashboard and application shell** now.

-This project was built with [Lovable](https://lovable.dev).

-## Build with Lovable

-Continue developing this project in the [Lovable editor](https://lovable.dev/projects/07ba9f03-d45f-4cee-83fa-16ebdd2c9b96).

-- **Ship faster**: describe what you want to build and Lovable handles the code.
-- **Stay in sync**: every change made in Lovable is committed straight to this repository.
-- **Full ownership**: this code is yours.
-Push to `main` on GitHub and your changes sync back into Lovable, ready for your next prompt.

 ## Development

 Prefer working locally?
 You need Node.js and npm — [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating).